ClementBM/clementbm.github.io/_posts/2022-01-23-nltk-extend-corpusreader-jsonl.md

 ![Corpus Reader Diagram](/assets/2022-01-23/corpus_reader_diag.png)

-The two last following section gives more information of the data access methods of the corpus reader, and finally on the Corpus View classes.
+The two last following sections give more information on the data access methods of the corpus reader, and finally on the Corpus View classes.

 ### Data Access Methods of the Corpus Reader class